hashicorp/design-system/website/docs/components/form/checkbox/partials/guidelines/guidelines.md

 ### Form::Error

 - Error messages need to provide the user with enough context to guide them in resolving the error.
-- Keep messages short and to the point.
-  - ie. "Select at least one option"
+- Keep messages short and to the point (ie. "Select at least one option")
 - Avoid overt politeness; don’t use "please" or "thank you" in your messaging.
 - [3.3.1 Error Identification](https://www.w3.org/WAI/WCAG21/Understanding/error-identification.html): If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.
 - [3.3.3 Error Suggestion (AA)](https://www.w3.org/WAI/WCAG21/Understanding/error-suggestion.html): If an input error is automatically detected and suggestions for correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.